AckeeCZ/authist/README.md

 });
 ```

-## Instagram authentication
+## Facebook authentication

-- The `signInWithInstagram` method takes `token` parameter that is [Facebook access token](https://developers.facebook.com/docs/facebook-login/access-tokens/) you will get it on the [frontend side](https://developers.facebook.com/docs/facebook-login/)
+- The `signInWithFacebook` method takes `token` parameter that is [Facebook access token](https://developers.facebook.com/docs/facebook-login/access-tokens/) you will get it on the [frontend side](https://developers.facebook.com/docs/facebook-login/)
 - Your Facebook access token must have the [`email` permission](https://developers.facebook.com/docs/permissions/reference/email) assigned to successfully get the user's email

 ### Usage